What is Unagi Kabayaki?

 Reheating

-Pan method (recommended): place skin-side down in a lightly oiled pan over medium heat for 2–3 minutes, flip briefly for 30 seconds.
-Optional: brush lightly with sake before reheating to keep the flesh moist.
+Pan method (alternative): place skin-side down in a lightly oiled pan over medium heat for 2–3 minutes, flip briefly for 30 seconds.
 Oven method: wrap in foil, 350°F for 8–10 minutes.
-Serve immediately.

 Beyond Unadon